UNSW-BINF/assign_phylo/README.md

 ```
 pip install biopython matplotlib jupyterlab
 ```
 Please do not use any other libraries, because they will not be installed in the automatic grader environment and will fail, resulting in zero points.
-If you think some other library absolutely needs to be included, please reach out on Slack and we will discuss it there.
+If you think some other library absolutely needs to be included, please reach out on forum and we will discuss it there.

 You can start the notebook by running
 ```